All the Secrets of Kelly Ripa's Detox Diet From Her Nutritionist

 Chance Yeh/FilmMagic

-Why Did Kelly Come to See You: "Kelly came to my office...[because] she was just having these unusual aches and pains at night-time that she was feeling in her joints and you know looking back now, which she didn't know at the time, that was the result of inflammation in her body."
+Why Did Kelly Come to See You?
+"Kelly came to my office...[because] she was just having these unusual aches and pains at night-time that she was feeling in her joints and you know looking back now, which she didn't know at the time, that was the result of inflammation in her body."

 What Were the Big Issues?
 "Her main things were these unusual aches and pains which she's never really had before and she didn't understand why she was having it.
 She's usually a very energetic person but...her energy wasn't the way that it usually was and again those are typical signs of acid build up."